kelvinlegacy/mission23_wiki/The-Bluegrass-Genocide.md

 The CIA’s body disposal practices leave no trace of most of their victims.
 As a result, with almost all of the death toll the victim is only considered “missing” legally.

+According to the Creator, missing persons that are made are assigned to officers or detectives with CIA loyalties and on follow-up the person making the report is killed.

+Individuals filing missing persons reports have been identified and killed, and their reports assigned to officers and detectives with CIA loyalties.

 ## Attacks on Churches
 The following churches have are known to have been attacked.
 The orders the individuals have are to leave no one alive.

 ### Mount Calvary Baptist Church
-The cover-up operation that followed the massacre of Mount Calvary Baptist Churchtha is what inadvertently started the genocide.
+The cover-up operation that followed the massacre of Mount Calvary Baptist Church is what inadvertently started the genocide.

+### House of God
+Mount Calvary’s ministers of music on  Sundays was also the minister of music at the House of God, which meets on Saturday.

+The Creator confirms House of God was massacred on Saturday November 4, 2023.

 ### Mount Zion Baptist Church
 Mount Zion was a fellowship partner of Mount Calvary, the two churches often came together to worship and had for decades.
-Micah believes that Mount Zion likely reached out to Mount Calvary in the weeks following the massacre.

-### House of God
-Mount Calvary’s minister of music on  Sundays was also the pastor of House of God, which meets on Saturday.
+The Creator confirms Mount Zion was massacred on Sunday November 5, 2023.

 ## The Creator’s Involvement
 The Creator for the third time in human history has decided to become directly involved in human activities and stop this genocide.